Warning! There have been changes to the course - please refer to the transition information

 - act ethically and responsibly to use, sustain and expand the social, business and cultural networks that exist via the Internet, when working independently and in teams.

 The internet is now an essential part of the media and communications environment in society and is part of most people’s everyday lives.
 This degree will enable you, depending on the choices you make in the subjects you study, to work in a number of fields of employment: internet communications, social media, marketing and public relations; internet content management; internet policy and regulation; online research and analysis; virtual communities; website design and development; online media production; web publishing and more.
 Your studies will also lead to careers in more traditional media and information industries that are now moving online, as well as any corporate entity, public or private, that utilise online communications.

-Applicants for a Graduate Diploma are required to meet University academic and English language entry standards; details are provided at http://futurestudents.curtin.edu.au.
-Applicants generally require a Bachelor Degree or Graduate Certificate.
+Applicants generally require a Bachelor Degree or Graduate Certificate; details are provided at https://study.curtin.edu.au/applying/?rdr=coursefinder.
 Any specific degree entry and completion requirements must also be met.

-Specifically, applicants require a 3 or 4 year bachelor degree in any field from a recognised tertiary education institution OR successful completion of 2 or more subjects in the Graduate Certificate in Internet Communications.
-Students who have completed the Bachelor of Arts (Internet Communication) from Curtin University are not eligible for entry to the degree.
+Specifically, applicants require a 3 or 4 year bachelor degree in any field from a recognised tertiary education institution OR successful completion of 2 or more subjects in the Graduate Certificate in Digital and Social Media.
+Students who have completed the Bachelor of Arts (Digital and Social Media) or Bachelor of Arts (Internet Communications) or any previous versions from Curtin University are not eligible for entry to this degree.

 Successful completion of 8 subjects.

-This degree has an exit award of Graduate Certificate in Internet Communications and is an exit award to the Master of Internet Communications.
+This degree has an exit award of Graduate Certificate in Digital and Social Media and is an exit award to the Master of Digital and Social Media.

 Graduate Diploma in Internet Communications has undergone a degree title change in 2020.
 It is now known as Graduate Diploma in Digital and Social Media